antrea-io/antrea/docs/feature-gates.md

 `AntreaProxy` implements Service load-balancing for ClusterIP Services as part of the OVS pipeline, as opposed to relying on kube-proxy.
 This only applies to traffic originating from Pods, and destined to ClusterIP Services.
 In particular, it does not apply to NodePort Services.
+Kindly remind that due to some restrictions on the implementation of Services in Antrea, the maximum number of Endpoints that Antrea can support at the moment is 800.
+If the number of Endpoints for a given Service exceeds 800, extra Endpoints will be dropped.

 Note that this feature must be enabled for Windows.
 The Antrea Windows YAML manifest provided as part of releases enables this feature by default.
 If you